mi3nts/loRaNode/readMe.md

  - Addition of a 10K resisitor between the threshold pin and ground:
  A good read on the mechanism followed is given [here](http://takingspace.org/wp-content/uploads/ShinyeiPPD42NS_Deconstruction_TracyAllen.pdf).

- -  Use of 2 outputs rather than one:
+ -  Capable of dual output
- ShSome sources suggest that pulses at the P1 output correspond to 1µm particles, and pulses at the P2 output correspond to 2.5µm particles